 How to fix WordPress pages returning 404 error

 To fix a 404 error page in your WordPress site, first, you have to install and activate the Redirection plugin in your site.
 Here is a complete guide in which I explained about 3 different ways to install WordPress plugins.

-After activating the redirection plugin, click on Tools >> Redirection to setup redirects (404 URL not found error).
+After activating the plugin, click on Tools >> Redirection to set up redirects and follow the screenshot below.